SolbiatiAlessandro/TODAG/docs/development.rst

 - add TAGS, and make different TODOs in different part of the days
 - not really tags but tree nodes

-- to add new todos, should write them on some temp list and then when I am at machine put them into the TODAG -> write them on google todo and then push to todag regulrarly ?
+- [ ] to add new todos, should write them on some temp list and then when I am at machine put them into the TODAG -> write them on google todo and then push to todag regulrarly ?

-- OK feature request: priority of events coming up (need to be reminded)
+- [X] feature request: priority of events coming up (need to be reminded)
-- feature request: integrate outlook with TODAG
+- [ ] feature request: integrate outlook with TODAG

-- metrics on mood -> productivity SHIPPED
+- [X] metrics on mood -> productivity SHIPPED
-- estimate of how much time is required for a task!
+- [ ] estimate of how much time is required for a task!

-- time tracker, what did I do today?
+- [X] time tracker, what did I do today?

-- OK when I have todos, I can 'check' or 'done'
+- [X] when I have todos, I can 'check' or 'done'
-- OK priority increases the less time I saw a card
+- [X] priority increases the less time I saw a card

-- OK in the action I can do 'start' and a timer starts -> then check
+- [X] in the action I can do 'start' and a timer starts -> then check

-- how long is required for a task? can put an additional arguement like python todo --available-time-to-work 2 hours and he chooses to give me tasks with that size
+- [ ] how long is required for a task? can put an additional arguement like python todo --available-time-to-work 2 hours and he chooses to give me tasks with that size

-- ship mood feature to oana
+- [X] ship mood feature to oana
-- add time on mood dashboard, now is cool but I can't visually see time patterns since x axis is just 1 by 1 and not time scaled
+- [ ] add time on mood dashboard, now is cool but I can't visually see time patterns since x axis is just 1 by 1 and not time scaled

-- new feature-> log time without using the todo.py
+- [?] new feature-> log time without using the todo.py

-- add 'take a break' for time counter
+- [ ] add 'take a break' for time counter

 - add notification when mood updates come!
-- add float support for mood
+- [X] add float support for mood

-- add  'gamification' for toing todag in terms of metrics
+- [ ] add  'gamification' for toing todag in terms of metrics

-- added 'do specific task' -> concept:
+- [X] added 'do specific task' -> concept:
 1) is ok if you want to do something and todag let you do it
 2) what is not ok is for you to 'pick something to do' from the todag